2014–15 South Carolina Gamecocks women's basketball team

 The 2014–15 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2014–15 NCAA Division I women's basketball season.
 The Gamecocks, led by seventh year head coach Dawn Staley, played their home games at the Colonial Life Arena and were members of the Southeastern Conference.
+A’ja Wilson, the top-ranked recruit in the nation and a Columbia native, averaged 13.1 points and 6.6 rebounds per game and was named the National Freshman of the Year.
 The Gamecocks repeated as Southeastern Conference regular season Champions; however, it was shared with Tennessee this year.
 The 2014–15 Gamecocks won their first SEC Tournament Championship by beating Tennessee 62–46.
 USC received a #1 seed in the 2015 Women's NCAA Tournament where they advanced to the final four where they lost 66–65 to Notre Dame, as Tiffany Mitchell's desperation three in the final seconds came up short.